kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 40% = F: 21, 24, 25, 26, 28, 30

-### Q21 - LEARN
+### Q21
 A patient has a tuning fork test with central vertex placement localising to the left ear; left ear bone conduction is better than air conduction on left mastoid tuning fork placement.
 The right ear demonstrates better air than bone conduction.
 Which one of the following statements is TRUE?

-	A. Weber’s test is positive in the left ear - F
+	A. Weber’s test is positive in the left ear
 	B. There is sensorineural hearing loss in the left ear
-	C. Rinne’s test involves central tuning fork placement on the vertex of the skull - F
+	C. Rinne’s test involves central tuning fork placement on the vertex of the skull
-	D. There is a conductive loss of greater than 20 dB in the left ear - F
+	D. There is a conductive loss of greater than 20 dB in the left ear
-	E. Masking can be achieved with a Baroness sound box - ?
+	E. Masking can be achieved with a Baroness sound box

 #### Answer: B. There is sensorineural hearing loss in the left ear - *FALSE* = D. There is a conductive loss of greater than 20 dB in the left ear - TRUE

+#### Hearing: Rinne and Weber Tests - LEARN
 - Weber’s test involves localising sound to one or other ear (signifies a 10-dB difference between the ears) or to the midline and involves central tuning fork placement, commonly on the vertex of the skull.
 Rinne’s test is conducted by comparing air conduction with bone conduction on the mastoid bone, signifying a conduction loss of greater than 20 dB.
 A positive Rinne’s test is one in which air conduction is better than bony conduction, signifying either a normal ear or sensorineural loss on that side.
 This patient has a Weber localising to the left, with a left negative and a right positive Rinne’s test.
 This is consistent with a conductive loss on the left.
 Masking can be achieved with a Barany sound box (not Baroness).

 ### Q22